Mortal/designtojs/doc/examples.md

 //Using a question mark behind and argument will make that argument optional MyDate.formatTime: (add?, callback) {
-    //The exclamation mark behind error indicates that if an error is given,
-    //'callback' should be called with it instead of continuing the execution of the code this.currentTime(add) -> (error! callback, timestamp)
+    this.currentTime(add) -> (error! callback, timestamp)
     callback(null, this.pre + ': The current UNIX Time is ' + timestamp + ' but ' + add + ' was added to it');
 };